RMF112018/hb-report-demo-v2-main/README.md

 }
 \`\`\`

-This comprehensive Storybook setup provides thorough testing and documentation for the HB Report Platform's Buyout & Procurement features, ensuring proper functionality across all user roles and AIA compliance scenarios.
+This comprehensive Storybook setup provides thorough testing and documentation for the HB Intel Platform's Buyout & Procurement features, ensuring proper functionality across all user roles and AIA compliance scenarios.